Neoxide44/eHealth-research-tool/new_requirements.md

 testing 123

-1. Clean database after the session is ended, including data from point 6
+1. ~~Clean database after the session is ended, including data from point 4~~
 2. Have 30 minutes to download the csv or the data is lost
-3. add "registration code" to registration page
+3. ~~Add "registration code" to registration page~~
-4. Remove names from patient info, only birth year, years of formal education (enter number), indetifier session code (P01_IT) with a disclaimer not to put names or identifiable info there
+4. ~~Remove names from patient info, only birth year, years of formal education (enter number), indetifier session code (P01_IT) with a disclaimer not to put names or identifiable info there~~
-5. Everything from previous point should be in the csv file
+5. ~~Everything from previous point should be in the csv file~~
 6. Add circles and clickable quadrant in section 9
 7. Warning before section 6, "Please be aware that section 6 might cause discomfort for the participant", Vasco will send exact wording
 8. Update wording in instructions for all sections